tonglam/fpl-data-public/README.md

 # Who use it?
 [Fpl-data](https://github.com/tonglam/fpl-data-public) provides the ability to fetch transformed and cleaned Fantasy Premier League data.

-There are primarily two projects utilizing this data:
+There are primarily two projects utilising this data:
 - **[FPL](https://github.com/tonglam/fpl-public)**: The backend project for the website and WeChat Mini Program *LetLetMe*.
 It uses the data processed by **[Fpl-data](https://github.com/tonglam/fpl-data-public)** to offer services for users to view their scoring, ranking, and summary reports for their Fantasy Premier League team.
 - **[TelegramBot](https://github.com/tonglam/telegramBot-public)**: A Java-based project that offers users the service to retrieve their FPL data via the Telegram bot *letletme*.